atlc/FinalExamTemplate/README.md

 -   Optional server side utilities (JWT signing function, bcrypt hashing and comparing functions)

 -   Client side - add services like your API helper/fetchExtender, possibly something like an alert service using Sweetalert2 for automatic error notifications

+# Practicing

+Clone your repo from yourself, cd into the new project folder, `rm -rf .git && git init && git add . && git commit -m "Initialized repo"`, and go nuts